quivalen/openshift-moodle-quickstart/README.md

 Security Considerations
 -----------------------
-Consult the WordPress documentation for best practices regarding securing your wordpress installation.
-OpenShift automatically generates unique secret keys for your deployment into wp-config.php, but you may feel more comfortable following the WordPress documentation directly.
+Consult the Moodle documentation for best practices regarding securing your moodle installation.
+OpenShift automatically generates unique secret keys for your deployment into wp-config.php, but you may feel more comfortable following the Moodle documentation directly.